-In the 1890's European Starlings were brough to America and released.
-These agressive birds are often considered a nuisance to native birds.
+In the 1890's European Starlings were brought to America and released.
+These aggressive birds are often considered a nuisance to native birds.

 European Starlings have glossy black colors and specks of white that make them striking to see in the sunlight.

 Where they live

 Adaptable and comfortable living near people, it's common to find European Starlings in backyards and bird houses across the U.S. today.

 European Starlings have large families (5-7 eggs per brood) and often have more than one brood a year.

 Grasshoppers and other insects are a European Starling's first choice for food, but a hungry flock will empty a bird feeder of seed when food is scarce.

 What started as a misguided attempt to introduce Shakespearean birds to North America in the late 1800’s has led to the widespread expansion of European Starlings across the United States.